phil1331/HackMIT-2023-Admission-Puzzle-Solutions/README.md

 ## Challenges
 ![hackmit](images/hackmitwebsite.png)

-The first interesting thing you will notice after having visited the endpoint is a dodgy-seeming FAQ question which introduces the [entrance puzzle](/entrance_puzzle/).
-Solving this puzzle led to a ChatGPT themed command center which introduced following problems.
+The first interesting thing you noticed after having visited the [endpoint](./videos/hackmit_main_page.mp4) is a dodgy-seeming FAQ question and a hidden link which introduce the [entrance puzzle](/entrance_puzzle/).
+Solving this puzzle led to a ChatGPT themed command center which consisted of following problems.

 | Number   | Challenge                                                                       | Points |